 Avalanches sometimes claim bighorn after heavy snows

-Mountain lions sometimes pose another hazard
+Mountain lions pose another hazard

 Travel may be difficult after a snow storm